Tempers-StrangeHarvest/daredevil/Notes.md

       Suggestion: Finds libraries that utilize samples/loops.
 Read the handbook.
                   Write about the visualization equivalent of sonification.

-***09.03*** It would be interesting to use samples instead of notes and use some effects/distortions on them like loud numbers do.
+***09.03*** It would be interesting to use samples instead of notes and use some effects/distortions on them as loud numbers do.

+***15.03*** I will be using pyAudio to play sound, wave to read it, and numpy to apply different effects.
+Find a book on digital sound processing.